History of Wynyard Park

-Major changes to Wynyard Park occurred in 1996 when new entrance to Wynyard Station was built in the centre of the park, and in 1998 when a new restoration programme began including conservation of the statue and men’s lavatory.
+Major changes to Wynyard Park occurred in 1996 when the new entrance to Wynyard Station was built in the centre of the park, and in 1998 when a new restoration program began including conservation of the statue and men’s lavatory.

 John Dunmore Lang Statue